 Iowa National Guard Scholarship--Awarded to first-year, upperclass, and graduate students who meet the following requirements: moral, age, medical, and qualifying placement aptitude scores on the Armed Service Vocational Aptitude Battery test.
 This scholarship is renewable based on Selective Reserve drilling status of local National Guard units.
 Applications are available from the Iowa National Guard, 925 S. Dubuque St., Iowa City, IA 52240 (319) 351-2337; email@example.com, firstname.lastname@example.org, or email@example.com.

-Phyllis R. Johnson Memorial Scholarship--Awarded to an entering first-year student who is a dependent or relative of an employee of the Principal Financial Group.
-This scholarship is based on financial need.
-The application deadline is March 15.
-This scholarship may be renewed if the student is enrolled full-time, maintains at least a 3.0 grade point average, continues to meet the financial need requirements, and the relative remains employed at Principal Financial Group.
-To apply, send a letter of interest to the University of Iowa Office of Student Financial Aid.
-The letter must clearly state the name of the Principal employee and your relationship to that person.
+Phyllis R. Johnson Memorial Scholarship--Awarded to entering first-year students who are dependent children, grandchldren, nieces, or nephews of Principal Financial Group employees.
+The scholarship is based on financial need.
+To apply, each year, students must complete the scholarship application obtained from Principal Financial Group.
+The application deadline is April 1.
+This scholarship may be renewed if the student is enrolled full-time, maintains at least a 3.0 grade point average, and the relative remains employed at Principal Financial Group.
+In addition, the student must continue to show financial need in future years as documented by filing the FAFSA by April 1.

 Joan Lahart-Van Bortel Endowed Scholarship--Awarded to an entering freshman woman who resides in or has graduated from a Lucas County (Iowa) high school.
 If no qualified applicant is found, entering female freshmen from Monroe, Marion, Wayne, or Appanoose, Iowa, may be considered.
 Based on academic merit and financial need will be considered.
 You may view and print an application (PDF document) or you may request an application from high school counselors at Chariton High School.